SuperOfficeDocs/superoffice-docs/docs/en/project/learn/screen/sale.md

 * The name of the company the sale is linked to
 * Any contact the sale is linked to

-Double-click a sale in the list to open the Sale screen in SuperOffice CRM which contains information about that [sale][2].
+Double-click a sale in the list to open the Sale which contains information about that [sale][2].

 ## Related topics